andreg24/cloud_basic_poject/README.md

 ## Testing with Locust

 To test the load capabilities and performance of the system we used the script **CreateTestUsers.ps1** to generate 30 users and then we performed the test using Locust.
 We performed 4 tests, differing for the size of the files uploaded.
 We accessed the Locust interface at `http://localhost:8089/`.

-To perform the locust tests we can now use the locust web interface from `http://localhost:8089/`.